 We provide counseling and representation related to a broad array of governmental programs, a number of which were created or modified by the transformative $14 billion New Jersey Economic Recovery Act of 2020, signed into law in January 2021:

-- Emerge Program Act – provides tax credits to encourage economic development, job creation and the retention of significant numbers of jobs in imminent danger of leaving New Jersey.
+- New Jersey Emerge Program – provides tax credits to encourage economic development, job creation and the retention of significant numbers of jobs in imminent danger of leaving New Jersey.

-- Historic Property Reinvestment Act – provides tax credits for a portion of the cost of rehabilitating historic properties.
+- Historic Property Reinvestment Program – provides tax credits for a portion of the cost of rehabilitating historic properties.

-- Food Desert Relief Act – provides tax credits, grants, and/or loans to businesses that establish and retain new supermarkets/grocery stores in areas determined to be a “food desert community.”
+- Food Desert Relief Program – provides tax credits, grants, and/or loans to businesses that establish and retain new supermarkets/grocery stores in areas determined to be a “food desert community.”

 - New Jersey Innovation Evergreen Act – allows qualified venture firms to purchase tax credits for cash at an auction, which may then be used to invest in innovation programs designed to advance the competitiveness of the state.

-- Main Street Recovery Finance Program Act – provides grants, loans, and loan guarantees to small businesses.
+- Main Street Recovery Finance Program – provides grants, loans, and loan guarantees to small businesses.

-- New Jersey Ignite Act – provides grants for start-up rents to collaborative workspaces to support the early months of an early-stage innovation business.
+- New Jersey Ignite Program – provides grants for start-up rents to collaborative workspaces to support the early months of an early-stage innovation business.

-- Angel Investor Tax Credit Act – provides credits against corporation business or gross income taxes for qualified investments in a NJ emerging technology business, with a new classification for minority and women-owned businesses.
+- New Jersey Angel Investor Tax Credit Program – provides credits against corporation business or gross income taxes for qualified investments in a NJ emerging technology business, with a new classification for minority and women-owned businesses.

-- Personal Protective Equipment Program – provides tax credits to qualified facilities manufacturing personal protective equipment (PPE).
+- Personal Protective Equipment Manufacturing Tax Credit Program – provides tax credits to qualified facilities manufacturing personal protective equipment (PPE).

-- Offshore Wind Economic Development Act – incentivizes developers of offshore wind facilities through Offshore Wind Renewable Energy Certificates (ORECs).
+- Offshore Wind Tax Credit Program – incentivizes developers of offshore wind facilities through Offshore Wind Renewable Energy Certificates (ORECs).

 - The Long-Term Tax Exemption Law – incentivizes property owners and redevelopers by providing a tax exemption of up to thirty years in exchange for annual service charges or Payment in Lieu of Taxes (PILOT) agreements.